 (Photo: Chiswick House Kitchen Garden Association)

-These spectacular 17th-century 2.5-acre walled gardens were created in 1682 by Sir Stephen Fox, Paymaster General of the Armed Forces and Samuel Pepys\' employer.
-In the early 19th century the gardens were incorporated into the 6th Duke of Devonshire\'s estate at Chiswick House.
-What had begun as a fashionable \'wilderness\' of shrubs and specimen plants evolved into a productive garden, finally falling into decay in the latter part of the 20th century.
+These spectacular 17th-century 2.5-acre walled gardens were created in 1682 by Sir Stephen Fox, Paymaster General of the Armed Forces and Samuel Pepys' employer.
+In the early 19th century the gardens were incorporated into the 6th Duke of Devonshire's estate at Chiswick House.
+What had begun as a fashionable 'wilderness' of shrubs and specimen plants evolved into a productive garden, finally falling into decay in the late 20th century.

-The appointment of a Community Gardener in June 2010 (funded by the Big Lottery Fund\'s Local Food Scheme) has led to the recruitment of many more volunteers and on-going contact with local community groups and schools.
-As well as regular volunteering sessions a full education programme is running one day a week and therapeutic gardening sessions are offered to groups who benefit from 'hands on' horticultural activities.
+The appointment of a community gardener in June 2010 (funded by the Big Lottery Fund's local food scheme) has led to the recruitment of many more volunteers and on-going contact with local community groups and schools.
+As well as regular volunteering sessions, a schools education programme is running one day a week and therapeutic gardening sessions are offered to groups who benefit from 'hands on' horticultural activities.

 The garden continues to develop.
-As well as our existing herb, flower, fruit and crop rotation beds, we have a newly built accessible raised-bed system for use by gardeners with mobility issues.
-We have recently received a colony of bees through the London Mayor\'s Capital Bee initiative.
+As well as our existing herb, flower, fruit and crop rotation a new fruit cage has been constructed with the help of volunteers.
+We have a colony of bees established through the London Mayor's Capital Bee initiative.

-The walled gardens are reached via the newly restored Italian Garden and splendid 300ft conservatory.
+The walled gardens are reached via the newly restored Italian garden and splendid 300ft conservatory built in 1813.